flap/rocketqa-app/README.md

 # Rocket🚀QA API

-This application has to objective to teach about API Test Automation using the Robot Framework.
+This application has to objective to teach about API Test Automation using the Robot Framework during a Masterclass at Sensedia Academy.
 Using Node.js and Mongo DB, were development a two APIs where the first create and authenticate a user through of a token.
 The second API performs a CRUD of a Project.
 #

 ## Download MongoDB Community Server